 The jetties are full of activity, from boat trips up and down the river to fishermen bringing in their catch.
 You can also visit Conwy Mussels, who also sell other fresh fish, on the quayside.
 They only collect the mussels between September and April, allowing them to breed and grow through spring and summer.

-There’s also the Liverpool Arms, one of the most popular Conwy pubs, and the Quay is a great place to sit outside on a warm summer’s evening with a drink.
+There’s also the Liverpool Arms, one of the most popular Conwy pubs.
+One of the best things to do in Conwy at night is to sit outside on the Quay with a drink, especially on a warm summer evening.
+The view of the Castle from there is fantastic.
 There are also a couple of fish and chip shops around the corner.
-Add in the fantastic view of the Castle, and it’s a wonderful place to spend an evening.

 Conwy Quay is also home to one of the most unusual places to visit in UK – the Smallest House in Great Britain.

 This is capsule living, 400 years before the Japanese invented it.
 It would probably be called a microhome nowadays: it is 3.05 by 1.8 metres in area, with a downstairs living room (a chair and a fire), and a tiny upstairs bedroom.

 It’s the quirkiest of our things to do in Conway, and it only takes a few minutes to see it.
 Just don’t forget to duck!

 Address: 10 Lower Gate St, Conwy, Wales, LL32 8BE

 The Conwy Valley is one of the most beautiful areas of Wales, and you’ll find many of the best things to do around Conwy here.
 The landscape is a patchwork of rolling green hills most of the way down to the popular tourist village of Betws-y-Coed.
 Beyond this, the scenery becomes noticeably more rugged.

 The east side of the Conwy Valley is the gentler one, and is home to one of the most popular attractions in North Wales, Bodnant Gardens.